URC FAQs

 Yes.
 Thirty days following the completion of the 12-month award cycle (or, no-cost extension period) has ended, award recipients are required to complete the End of Award Report (EOAR).
 Recipients will be notified by an email containing a link to the Report, which is submitted online through the URC portal.
 Failure to submit the EOAR will deem the award recipient ineligible to apply for future URC funding until the Report is submitted and approved.
 Monthly reminders will be sent for up to 12-months until the report is completed and submitted.

-Grant Impact Survey - Required of All URC Grant Recipients
+Project Progress Report - Required of All URC Grant Recipients

 Course Release